SANdood/Ecobee-Suite/README.md

 - Support for Contact Book or simply SMS for notifications
 - Temporarily Disable app without having to delete and recreate!

-## <a name="features-smart-circ-sa">`Smart Circulation` SmartApp</a>
+## <a name="features-smart-circ-sa">`Smart Circulation` Handler</a>
-The `Smart Ciculation' SmartApp will adjust fan mininum on time of an Ecobee thermostat as it tries to get two or more temperature sensors to converge.
+The `Ecobee Suite Smart Ciculation` SmartApp will adjust fan mininum on time of an Ecobee thermostat as it tries to get two or more temperature sensors to converge.

 <b>Features:</b>
 - Monitor/synchronize two or more temperature sensors (Ecobee or any SmartThings temperature sensor)